Chaitalykundu/Web-Development/02-CSS/Important-css-functionaliry/important.md

 1. Clean default CSS
 2. To fit a photo in middle
 3. Center a background image
+4. Circular image
-4. Center an image or text
+5. Center an image or text
-5. Center any text
+6. Center any text

 &nbsp;